RoRoche/AndroidStarter/architecture.md

 * hugo:
 	* <https://github.com/JakeWharton/hugo>
 * Frodo:
+	* <https://github.com/android10/frodo>

 	> Android Library for Logging RxJava Observables and Subscribers.
-	* <https://github.com/android10/frodo>
+* Lynx:
-* Lynx
+	* <https://github.com/pedrovgs/Lynx>

 	> Lynx is an Android library created to show a custom view with all the information Android logcat is printing, different traces of different levels will be rendered to show from log messages to your application exceptions.
-	* <https://github.com/pedrovgs/Lynx>
+* FluentView:
-* FluentView
+	* <https://github.com/nantaphop/FluentView>

 	> Android Library for Setting a View via Fluent Interface
-	* <https://github.com/nantaphop/FluentView>

 	![FluentView logo](https://raw.githubusercontent.com/RoRoche/AndroidStarter/master/assets/logo_fluentview.jpeg)

 ## Relevant tools